tresacton/sploitkit/README.md

     cd sploitkit
     ./script_name [args may be required depending on the script, but hopefully I've already written a decent help prompt for you]

+## Ror Spike
+This script (./ror_spike.rb) is a wrapper for the SPIKE fuzzer.
+It creates spike templates for multiple commands (as specified in the script), and launch spike for each created file.
+It logs the variable that caused the crash, the command it was using, and prompts you to add a custom comment to the log.
+Later, you can navigate to the log and view a history of the crashes you found.

+I would have liked to have modified it to wait for you to restart the debugger, then keep trying the rest of the commands, however, I wasn't able to get this working correctly in the time I had to code this.
+It's on my list of things to do though.

 ## BadChars